Forbes (NSW)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Forbes has 630 active public transport stops, all serving buses.
-These are covered by 34 routes offering 424 weekly passenger trips.
-Transport accessibility is excellent, with residents typically 111 meters from the nearest stop.
-Most commute outward, predominantly by car (93%), with 4% walking.
-Average vehicle ownership is 1.4 per dwelling.
-Only 8.9% work from home (2021 Census).
+Forbes has 630 active public transport stops, all of which are bus stops.
+These are serviced by 34 individual routes that collectively provide 424 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 111 meters from the nearest stop.
+Most residents commute outward due to Forbes being primarily residential.
+Car remains the dominant mode of transport at 93%, with 4% walking.
+Vehicle ownership averages 1.4 per dwelling.

-Service frequency averages 60 trips daily across all routes, about 0 weekly trips per stop.
-The map shows the 100 nearest stops to the location centrepoint.
+According to the 2021 Census, a relatively low 8.9% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 60 trips per day across all routes, equating to approximately 0 weekly trips per individual stop.
+The map accompanying this information shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport